petter-holmberg/cpp-ref/classes.md

 The Big Four functions require special treatment because they will be implemented by the compiler if you do not provide an implementation of your own.
 Therefore, they should not be implemented if the default compiler implementation is correct, but this choice should always be documented to assure users of your class that you know this is the case and didn't just forget or was unaware of that fact.
 [Meyers05](#Meyers05) §5

-Explicitly disallow the use of compiler-generated functions you do not want, by declaring them private and providing no implementation.
-[Meyers05](#Meyers05) §6
+In C++98, explicitly disallow the use of compiler-generated functions you do not want, by declaring them private and providing no implementation.
+In C++11, declare the functions public and deleted.
+[Meyers05](#Meyers05) §6, [Meyers14](#Meyers14) §11

 #### Constructor